IBR

 Incidents are becoming more serious and more visible

-In the second quarter of 2025, 24 percent of 4083 surveyed Dutch entrepreneurs and executives in the SME and mid-market segment stated that their organisation had experienced a cyberattack with significant impact.
-In Q3, this rose to over 30 percent.
-In addition to the 30 percent of companies that have experienced a significant cyberattack, a further 39 percent reported being affected by attacks with limited impact.
-This means that nearly 70 percent of Dutch businesses have experienced cyberattacks—a clear sign that the threat is not hypothetical, but real.
+In the second quarter of 2025, 24 per cent of 4083 surveyed Dutch entrepreneurs and executives in the SME and mid-market segment stated that their organisation had experienced a cyberattack with significant impact.
+In Q3, this rose to over 30 per cent.
+In addition to the 30 per cent of companies that have experienced a significant cyberattack, a further 39 per cent reported being affected by attacks with limited impact.
+This means that nearly 70 per cent of Dutch companies have experienced cyberattacks—a clear sign that the danger is not hypothetical, but real and demonstrating that it truly can happen to any organisation.

-Strikingly, the proportion of companies indicating they “do not know” whether they have been attacked remains stable at around 20 percent.
-This points to a lack of monitoring and insight.
+Strikingly, the proportion of companies indicating they “do not know” whether they have been attacked remains stable at around 20 per cent.
+This suggests a lack of monitoring and oversight.
 Smaller organisations in particular appear vulnerable: they are more often targeted due to limited security capacity, while not always being aware of the severity of the threat.

 Threat is recognised, but action is lacking